lodauria/IoT_Group_Project/src/Devices/MonitorDevice/README.md

 For the network tests with IoT-Lab the board will be replaced with a [ST-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) that has a LoRaWAN connection.

-## MQTT messages
+## Network messages
+On the ETHOS version the received messages are MQTT messages, while in the LoRaWAN version, they are LoRaWAN messages, but they are received by The Things Network that receives messages from AWS IoT core through the TTN MQTT broker.

-To show the signage the devices are subscribed to the topic `dock/assign` and they accept messages with this format:
+To show the signage the devices are subscribed<sup>*1</sup> to the topic `dock/assign` and they accept messages with this format:

 ```
 {
 "boat_id":"TS57845",